Magic vs. Bulls Player Props Betting Odds

-The Chicago Bulls host the Orlando Magic at United Center on Wednesday (tip at 8:00 PM ET).
-Those looking to place a player prop wager can find odds on Franz Wagner and others in this contest.
+The Chicago Bulls host the Orlando Magic at United Center on Friday (tip at 8:00 PM ET).
+Those looking to place a player prop bet can find odds for Franz Wagner and others in this outing.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!